 With the application submitted, all you have to do now is sit back and…

 Step 7 – Wait for the Confirmation of Acceptance of Studies (CAS)

 The UK universities you’ve applied to will take their own time to get back.
 While there’s no set date for when you’ll be hearing back from the universities, responses start rolling in around May (for applications submitted in January).

 In the meantime, look up accommodation and student life in and around the universities you’ve applied to.
 You can also use this time to prepare for your visa application and interview.

 When you get into any, multiple, or all the universities you applied to, you will receive a CAS or Confirmation of Acceptance of Studies form.
 This digital copy of the form will include a reference number from the university you’ve been accepted into.

 This document is critical as you’ll need it when applying for a student visa or for a scholarship.
 Furthermore, it will also have details about your admission, the date your course starts, tuition, etc.

-While the guide steps of how to apply in UK University ends here, the overall process does not.
+While the guide steps of how to apply to UK universities end here, the overall process does not.